 Let's Do Lunch!

 As the school year gets into a rhythm, it is a time to examine new routines and see what needs fine-tuning.
-One way that parents help make the bridge from home to school is by preparing lunches that are satisfying, nutritious and convey nurturing from home.
-The LEAP Staff would like to offer these observations to help make your child’s lunch a positive and enjoyable experience.
+One way that parents help make the bridge from home to school is by preparing lunches for their preschooler that are satisfying, nutritious, and convey nurturing from home.
+The staff here at The LEAP School would like to offer these observations to help make your child’s lunch a positive and enjoyable experience.

 - Some children approach the lunch table with great enthusiasm for eating and others are more reluctant.
 Both behaviors tend to come and go with preschoolers.
 Their bodies need varying amounts of calories as their growth patterns fluctuate.
 In regards to preschool nutrition, the general answer as to how much food equals a serving for a preschooler is 1 tablespoon per year of age.
 Therefore, a four-year-old with a full sandwich, piece of fruit, side dish, and dessert would unlikely be able to finish all of his/her items.
 Teachers will not ask children to eat past the point of feeling full.
 When appropriate, encouragement to eat comes in the form of teaching about healthy habits, good nutrition, and sharing enthusiasm about eating good food.
 Our teachers are great resources to help you see if your child is eating appropriately.
 Be assured that if any child were displaying concerning behaviors around food, your teacher would make contact with you.

 - As preschoolers are observing more about the world around them they may take an interest in trying new foods.
 Teachers are quick to share if a child is interested in an item from a cooking project or a friend’s lunchbox.
 At the same time, we ask that the items you pack for your child’s lunch are “tried and true.”
 If a child doesn’t like an experimental food at school, we aren’t able to offer back up options.